suhailrentback/RentBack/README.md

 # RentBack Demo App

-This is the demo application for **RentBack Technologies (Pvt) Ltd**, built for sandbox testing and proof of concept.
+This is the demo application for **RentBack Technologies SMC (Pvt) Ltd**, built for sandbox testing and proof of concept.

 ## Features
 - Tenant, Landlord, and Admin demo roles (set via Sign In)